livekit/livekit-docs/docs/guides/deploy.md

 ## Multi-node routing

 If Redis is configured, LiveKit automatically switches to a distributed setup by using Redis for room data as well as a message bus.
 In this mode, each node periodically reports their stats to Redis; this enables them to be aware of the entire cluster and make routing decisions based on availability and load.
+We recommend this setup for a redundant deployment.

 When a new room is created, the node that received that request is able to choose an available node from the cluster to host the room.